Check your WSU email regularly for important correspondence.

 - A signed copy of IRS Form 1040X, "Amended U.S. Individual Income Tax Return," that was filed with the IRS.

-- If you were a victim of identity theft: If you were a victim of identity theft and cannot obtain a tax transcript or the IRS Data Retrieval process, submit BOTH of the following:
+- If you were a victim of identity theft: If you were a victim of identity theft and cannot obtain a tax transcript, submit BOTH of the following: